sozu/py-pyracmon/README.md

     fetch_blogs(),
     blogs = (),
     recent_posts = ("posts",),
-    total_posts = (None, head),
+    total_posts = S.head(),
     categories = (),
-    images = (None, None, add_thumbnail),
+    images = S.each(add_thumbnail),
     recent_comments = ("comments",),
-    most_liked_comment = (None, head),
+    most_liked_comment = S.head(),
-    total_comments = (None, head),
+    total_comments = S.head(),
-    total = (None, head),
+    total = S.head(),
 )
 ```

-Basically, each `tuple` is composed of at most 3 items all of which can be omitted.
+`S` is an utility class to create `NodeSerializer` instance via builder methods.
+The behavior of `NodeSerializer` consists of 3 phases below.

+- Naming phase which determines a key of the property.
-- (name) Key string used in returned `dict` for the property.
-By default, the property name is used.
+    - By default, property name is used as the key.
+    - Given strings (`"posts"` or `"comments"` in the example) are used instead of original property names (`recent_posts` or `recent_comments`).
-- (aggregator) Aggregation function to select a node from nodes of the property.
-By default, each value in returned `dict` is a list despite of the number of nodes.
+- Aggregation phase which aggregates nodes of the property into a node.
+    - By default, every property is represented with a `list` of serialized nodes.
+    - According to the aggregation function, the property is represented with a value obtained from a selected node.
+    - In the exmaple, `head()` set the aggregation function which select the first node (or `None` if no nodes exist).
-- (serializer) Function converting a node entity to a serializable value.
-By default, default serializer for the entity type is applied if exists, otherwise the entity is used as it is.
+- Serialization phase which converts a node entity into a serializable value.

-Applying order of those items are vise-versa.
-Node entity in each node is converted to a serializable value, a value or values are selected from converted values, and selected values are stored in dictionary with given name.
+    - By default, model object is converted into a `dict` representing column name and value.
+Any other types are passed without conversion.
+    - Serialization function can be set by `each()` method.

 Although there remains various options and rules, this is the fundamental mechanism of graph serialization.
-With one more knowledge that `head` is a function which returns the first value in a `list` or `None` if empty, you would know the structure of returned dictionary.